 IFRS 9 requires that impairment loss on financial assets is recognized by using the "Expected Credit Losses Model".
 The credit loss allowance is required for financial assets measured at amortized cost, financial assets mandatorily measured at FVTOCI, lease receivables, contract assets arising from IFRS 15 "Revenue from Contracts with Customers", certain written loan commitments and financial guarantee contracts.
 A loss allowance for the 12-month expected credit losses is required for a financial asset if its credit risk has not increased significantly since initial recognition.
-A loss allowance for full lifetime expected credit losses is required for a financial asset if its credit risk has not low.
+A loss allowance for full lifetime expected credit losses is required for a financial asset if its credit risk has increased significantly since initial recognition and is not low.
 However, a loss allowance for full lifetime expected credit losses is required for trade receivables that do not constitute a financing transaction.